Pinki Pramanik (born April 10, 1986, in Purulia) is an Indian track athlete. She specialises in the 400 metres and 800 metres.

-Pinki was arrested on June 14, 2012 in West Bengal after she was accused her of being a man by her live-in partner, a 30-year-old estranged woman, who also alleged she had been raped by Pinki.
+Pinki was arrested on June 14, 2012, in West Bengal after she was accused of being a man by her live-in partner, a 30-year-old estranged woman, who also alleged that Pinki raped her.

 On June 15, 2012, she was remanded to 14 days judicial custody.
 Pinki was lodged in Dumdum correctional home since June 15, after her bail plea was turned down by the same court.